saint-stereo/Serf-will/README.md

 ## Citing

 Please cite the software using `CITATION.cff`.
-The companion paper is included under `docs/` (or link a DOI when available).
+The companion paper is included under `docs/`.

 ## Project structure